-Our church gatherings strive to engage every believer, because a church is not a one-man show.
+We believe church is not a one-man show.
 New Testament churches not only benefited from a multitude of teachers, but they also were instructed to make room for each believer to bring his/her gift: a song, a psalm, a teaching, a revelation, a tongue, an interpretation, a prophecy, etc. (1 Corinthians 14:26).
 When this takes place, believers are challenged to let go of entertainment mindsets and act as the Body of Christ.

 The terms “pastor,” “elder” and “overseer” are used interchangeably throughout the New Testament and therefore refer to the same position.
 The primary role of our elders is to shepherd people, not to make business decisions.

 We strive to incorporate children into every aspect of Body life.
 This doesn’t mean lowering our standards to childlike maturity, but calling up our children into their giftings in age-appropriate ways.
 We do this in part by exposing them to authentic, mature worship instead of isolating them from our gatherings.

-Our churches practice centralized giving, which means giving is collected corporately.
+Centralized giving means giving is collected corporately.
 We do this for two primary reasons: 1) to reduce network-wide administrative efforts and 2) to balance out financial disparities from region to region, such as being able to support pastors in low-income (low tithing) areas.